uzh-rpg/IROS2019-FPV-VIO-Competition/README.md

-# The FPV Drone Racing VIO Competition
+# The FPV Drone Racing VIO Competition (IROS 2019)

 <p align="center">
   <img width="50%" src="http://rpg.ifi.uzh.ch/datasets/uzh-fpv/trajs/indoor_forward_3_snapdragon_with_gt.gif" alt="The FPV Drone Racing VIO Competition" class="center">
 </p>

-## Description

-The participants are required to run their VIO algorithms on sequences selected from the public [UZH-FPV Drone Racing Dataset](http://rpg.ifi.uzh.ch/uzh-fpv.html), which include images, IMU measurements, and event-based camera data recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
-The goal is to estimate the quadrotor motion as accurately as possible, utilizing any desired sensor combinations.
-The winner will be selected based on the accuracy of the estimated trajectories (details follow below) and will be awarded **1,000 USD** and will also be **invited to present his approach at the [IROS 2019 Workshop "Challenges in Vision-based Drone Navigation"](https://wp.nyu.edu/workshopiros2019mav/)** taking place on November 8, 2019 in Macau.
+The participants were required to run their VIO algorithms on sequences selected from the public [UZH-FPV Drone Racing Dataset](http://rpg.ifi.uzh.ch/uzh-fpv.html), which include images, IMU measurements, and event-based camera data recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
+The goal was to estimate the quadrotor motion as accurately as possible, utilizing any desired sensor combinations.
+The winner, a team from [RPNG at the University of Delaware](https://sites.udel.edu/robot/), was selected based on the accuracy of the estimated trajectories (details follow below), awarded **1,000 USD** and invited to present their approach at the [IROS 2019 Workshop "Challenges in Vision-based Drone Navigation"](https://wp.nyu.edu/workshopiros2019mav/) that took place on November 8, 2019 in Macau.

-## Deadline
+## Competition details:

-The **deadline to submit the estimated trajectories and report is October 1, 2019.
-Follow [this link](https://form.jotformeu.com/91574387123360) to submit**.

-## Table of Contents:

 1. [Datasets](#datasets)
 2. [Submission Format](#submission-format)